 OTTOMAN FOUNTAINS IN BEYOĞLU

 I haven’t really seen or photographed many fountains in this part of Istanbul.
 Beyoğlu is somewhat newer area of the city.
-There aren’t many historical sites, especially if you compare it with the old historical area.
-But, I know that there are many Ottoman fountains in this part of the city too, in Tophane, Beşiktaş and Şişli – where I didn’t go.
+There aren’t many historic sites, especially if you compare it with the old part of the city.
+But, I know that there are many Ottoman fountains there too, in Tophane, Beşiktaş and Şişli – where I didn’t go.

 The fountain was completely rebuilt in 1732 and repaired several times after that.
 They moved it to its current location in 1957-1958.